 In 1911 a luxurious home to a wealthy banker and art collector, the Stoclet House, was finished.
 It spared no costs in its richly decorated exterior and interior.
 The Art Nouveau hinted of what was yet to materialise in the newer styles of Art Deco and the Modern Movement.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 1298:

-Of Brussel’s three world heritage sites two are acknowledgements of the works of great architects from around the late 1800s and early 1900s.
-Both are also closed to the public.
+Brussels has three world heritage sites.
+Two of them are acknowledgements of the works of great architects from around the late 1800’s and early 1900’s.
+Neither is open to the public.
 The other is Victor Horta’s town houses.
-The Stoclet Palace/Palais/House is Josef Hoffmann’s artwork called by the name of the family who commissioned it.
+The Stoclet Palace/Palais/House is Josef Hoffmann’s artwork.
+It bears the name of the family who commissioned it.

 This is pure luxury, a building covered by grey Norwegian marble with a facade towards the street.
 This is as far as we get.
 For an inside glimpse, read this article.
 The park and formal facade is at the back.
 The house is still in private ownership.
 Only two caretakers live here now, and they let very few people inside.

 This is of course a huge disappointment.
 You will most likely not venture out into this neighbourhood unless you have a sincere interest in architecture.
 Or like me, an interest in seeing new world heritage sites.
 There is a hope that the authorities of Brussels and Belgium will be able to do something about this.
 Of course, this must be done in collaboration with the remaining heirs of the Stoclet family.